Nonlinear Scale-Local Geometric Deformations of Vortex Rings in Smooth Euler Flows via Bayesian Optimization and Adjoint Methods: Introduction

-With this perspective in mind, in this paper, we develop a geometric Lagrangian framework for the three-dimensional incompressible Euler equations that avoids singular integral representations of the pressure.
-Within this framework, we rigorously derive a novel wave equation governing the evolution of the axis of swirling particles, and we further employ a machine-learning-based analysis to identify purely nonlinear mechanisms responsible for the emergence of scale-local deformations of the vortex structure.
+Motivated by these considerations, we develop a geometric Lagrangian framework for the three-dimensional incompressible Euler equations that avoids singular integral representations of the pressure.
+Within this framework, we rigorously derive a novel wave equation governing the evolution of the axis of swirling particles (denoted by $\zeta$, see \eqref{zeta}), and employ a machine-learning-based analysis to identify intrinsic nonlinear mechanisms responsible for the emergence of scale-local deformations of the vortex structure (the corresponding Python code is available in the repository \cite{Y}).
+More precisely, when the axis of swirling particles and the vortex axis (denoted by $e_s$, see \eqref{es}) are not aligned, the resulting rotating flow tends to exhibit shear.
+From a physical viewpoint, it is therefore natural to expect that the system favors configurations in which these axes remain aligned during the evolution, thereby minimizing shear.
+Motivated by this observation, we introduce the mean square directional correlation (MSDC) as a functional (see \eqref{MSDC}), which we adopt as an objective functional to be maximized.